South America

 7. Like Water for Chocolate, Laura Esquivel

-Another well know Mexican novelist, following a young woman who longs for her lover, but tradition prevents their marriage, so she expresses herself through cooking.
+Written by another well know Mexican novelist, this story follows a young woman who longs for her lover, but tradition prevents their marriage, so she expresses herself through cooking.

 8. Who Killed Palomino Molero?
 Mario Vargas Llosa